alibaygi/Data-Pipeline/README.md

-# Data-Pipeline
-Materials for data pipeline with Python
-Welcome to code repository for Data Pipeline
+# Deep learning concepts with tensorflow